Hello and welcome to the podcast of Lotus Eaters episode 1236.

 He doesn't think about it.

-But they don't even understand what the flag is.
+But they don't understand even what the flag is.

-And again, like the people have no idea, this means nothing to them.
+And again, like, the people have no idea.

-The fact that people let themselves be brow beaten over their national flags like that is why we end up here.
+The fact that people let themselves get brow beaten over their national flags like that is why we end up with situations like this.

-You get more of it.
+You can get more of it.

-Oh, the rats have arrived, have they?
+Oh, the rats have arrived have they?

 We're leaving the flags up.